Fast ECoT: Efficient Embodied Chain-of-Thought via Thoughts Reuse: Method

-As discussed in \cref{method:sync}, we formulate reasoning and action generation at each time step as batched requests that can be processed in parallel.
+So far we formulate reasoning and action generation at each time step as batched requests that can be processed in parallel.
 However, reasoning traces typically span hundreds of tokens, while action decoding involves only a few (around $7$) tokens.
-In a synchronised setup, this mismatch causes unnecessary latency: the agent must wait for all reasoning steps to complete before it can act.
+In a synchronised setup, this mismatch causes unnecessary latency: the agent must wait for all reasoning steps to complete before it can act (see \cref{fig:flow_ecot}).

-While the original ECoT framework couples reasoning and action tightly for interpretability and causal grounding, we argue that this coupling need not be time-synchronous.
-In practice, high-level reasoning elements—such as Task and Plan—remain stable across multiple steps, and their semantic influence on action decisions persists even when updated less frequently.
-This is evident in the rollout shown in \cref{fig:rollouts}, where reasoning traces and visible objects stay largely consistent despite continuously evolving actions.
-Motivated by this temporal stability, we adopt an asynchronous design that reuses cached high-level reasoning across timesteps, avoiding unnecessary regeneration.
-This is particularly beneficial in robotic settings, where action frequencies are faster than reasoning updates.
-By decoupling reasoning from action generation and updating the cached reasoning trace $R^c$ in the background, our approach enables low-latency action decoding without compromising interpretability or task performance.
-The asynchronous scheduling mechanism separately handles reasoning and action requests, returning actions immediately upon decoding, while reasoning is refreshed opportunistically.
-Full pseudocode is provided in \cref{alg:ecot_async_batched}.
+While ECoT couples reasoning and action for interpretability and causal grounding, this coupling need not be \emph{time-synchronous}.
+Empirically, high-level elements (e.g., \textsc{Task}, \textsc{Plan}) change slowly across steps; their influence on actions persists even with infrequent updates—see rollouts in \cref{fig:rollouts}, where reasoning traces and visible objects remain stable as actions evolve.
+Inspired by VLA systems that separate a fast action module from a slower VLM (SmolVLA~\cite{smolvla}; GR00T~\cite{gr00t}), we adopt an asynchronous split: the controller decodes actions from the current observation \(O^t\) and a cached high-level reasoning \(R^c\), while \(R^c\) is refreshed in the background.
+As shown in \cref{fig:flow_ecot}, asynchronous reasoning action generation effectively reduces stalls and increases action throughput without sacrificing interpretability.
+Full pseudocode of the above is shown in \cref{alg:ecot_async_batched}.